Engee documentation

 Here:

-• en, du: y = x — when entering state A and while it is active, the variable y is assigned the value `x'.
+• en, du: y = x — when entering state A and while it is active, the variable y the value is assigned x.
 This action is performed immediately and repeated while the state is active.

-• on after(2.5, sec): y = 0 — if state A is active 2.5 or more seconds, then y becomes '0`.
+• on after(2.5, sec): y = 0 — if state A is active 2.5 or more seconds, then y becomes equal 0.

-• on after(5, sec): y = -1 — if state A is active 5 or more seconds, then y becomes equal to -1.
+• on after(5, sec): y = -1 — if state A is active 5 or more seconds, then y becomes equal -1.

 The following temporal logic operators are available in Engee:

 • after — it is triggered after a set number of actions or time.
-For example, after(5, sec) activates the transition 5 seconds after the start of the current state;
+For example, after(5, sec) activates the transition through 5 seconds after the start of the current state;

 • elapsed, et — returns the time elapsed since entering the current state.
 For example, et >= 2 will be true if the state has been active for two or more seconds.;

 • t, getSimulationTime — returns the current simulation time.
-For example, t >= 10 will be true if the simulation time has reached 10 seconds.;
+For example, t >= 10 it will be true if the simulation time has reached 10 seconds;

 after